ezibyte/EziSocial-Plugin/README.md

 8. **getFriends** also supports _startIndex_ and _limit_ on the result set.
 9. iOS Plugin code is updated to Facebook SDK v3.5.1 (latest)

-## Major changes on code signuatures
+## Major changes on code signatures

 ### Common to iOS and Android (CPP Code)